 It is very easy to find and check the cache files on the Mac system!
 You can find and check cache files of the Mac system along with web browsers using the corresponding menu options.

+It is better to restart you system after deleting the cache files from the Mac.
 You will find different types of cache files including the following types of cache files on your Mac.

 User cache files: If you are using your Mac for a long time then all active applications created their cache files in the Mac OS X and grabbed storage space.
 Your applications created caches for their smooth functioning and some are large in size.
 If you are not using the applications then it is better to delete the cache files and get some free space.
 You will find the user cache files in the ~/Library/ where they were created and can easily clear the cache files manually.